floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 Hence, a trade-off between the two granularities must be made.
 MOSAIK uses a coarse-grained granular approach, using the classes of the monolith application as the starting point for the extraction of microservices.

-Consider the extraction algorithm in pseudocode in @structural_coupling_algorithm.
 #grid(
   columns: (51%, auto),
   gutter: 1em,